AlefConsulting/ALEF-Platform/README.md

 # Alef Platform
-ALEF Platform is a SOHO and Corporate Application Designer This application have a long history of usage.
+ALEF Platform is both a Corporate and SOHO Application Designer This application have a long history of usage.
 We started to develope first version in 1993.
 Since it have a long story of successful fullfilment of sofisticated projects.
 If you don't care a finance allocations and managerial accountings, you can simply use the set of effective designers to build your own application.
 The set of designers includes:
 - Document designer.
 Allows to create or manage documents, their forms and alghorithms....
 Everything, that support appearance and behaviour of documents in a application.
 When we saing Document, we keep in mind Form, which support you interaction with Data